-If your loved one needs home help it may be the case that they could benefit from the help of night carers.
-Having a private carer on hand throughout the night can provide both them and you with the peace of mind needed to get a good night’s sleep, knowing that support is there if needed.
+If your loved one needs home help it may be the case that they could benefit from the help of care services at night-time as well.
+Having night-time care on hand can provide both them and you with the peace of mind needed to get a good night’s sleep, knowing that support is there if needed.

 How night care can help